Q: What is the problem the legislation is seeking to solve?

+A: Yes.
 There is support for this proposal from both the Greater Milwaukee Committee (GMC) and the Metropolitan Milwaukee Association of Commerce (MMAC).
-Businesses place a high-value on certainty.

-The GMC and MMAC believe this proposal gives Milwaukee the certainty to plan for and execute a sound fiscal future that will make greater Milwaukee an even better place to invest capital, create jobs, and attract and retain talent.
-Giving the cities and county the capacity to invest in their future, alleviating debt and the backlog of critical infrastructure improvements, is good business practice.
+The leadership of these business organizations recognizes that this proposal gives Milwaukee the certainty to plan for and execute a sound fiscal future that will make the greater Milwaukee area an even better place to invest capital, create jobs and attract and retain talent.
+Providing the ability for cities and the county invest in their future – reducing property tax, reducing debt and addressing critical infrastructure improvements – is good business practice.